 "It's your car," she said and started punching buttons again.
 She finally settled on a classical station, the last thing he would have expected.

 "You like that?" he asked.

 "It's boring," she said, "but it won't like jar you."

-In the worst of the D.C. traffic, he spotted a bumper sticker that said, "Relax.
+In the worst of the DC traffic, he spotted a bumper sticker saying, "Relax.
 God is in control."
 He pointed it out, and Maris said, "God is like out of control."

 "What did you tell her?" he asked.

 "You don't want to know."